10 Reasons Why It’s Okay to Prosper

-Yes, I believe the love of money can be the root to evil for some people, but let’s face it; there is a lot of evil that has nothing to do with money.
+Yes, I believe the love of money can be the root of evil for some people, but let’s face it: there is a lot of evil that has nothing to do with money.

-1. Who You Become—A favorite quote of mine by my mentor Jim Rohn, “When you become a millionaire it’s not the million dollars that makes you valuable, it’s who you become in the process,” speaks to the importance of personal growth.
-When you consistently stretch yourself to do your very best, you grow, your value to the market is increased and you’re self-worth as well as your self-confidence become treasured realities.
+1. Who You Become—A favorite quote of mine by my mentor Jim Rohn, “When you become a millionaire, it’s not the million dollars that makes you valuable; it’s who you become in the process,” speaks to the importance of personal growth.
+When you consistently stretch yourself to do your very best, you grow, your value to the market is increased, and your self-worth, as well as your self-confidence, become treasured realities.

-2. Help Those In Need—One of the greatest joys in life for my wife and me is to help those who are less fortunate in our local community and in third world countries.
-We particularly feel an aching in our hearts for orphans and today our family sponsors a community of more than 50 children in Swaziland.
+2. Help Those in Need—One of the greatest joys in life for my wife and I is to help those who are less fortunate in our local community and in third-world countries.
+We particularly feel an aching in our hearts for orphans, and today our family sponsors a community of more than 50 children in Swaziland.
 How would you feel if you had extra money to help those who break your heart?

-4. You Will Be An Example To Your Children—If you will strive for excellence in doing the little things to help you advance up the pay scale in your chosen occupation, you will be a great example for your children.
+4. You Will Be an Example for Your Children—If you will strive for excellence in doing the little things to help you advance up the pay scale in your chosen occupation, you will be a great example for your children.
 After all, your example is likely the #1 influencing factor in their lives.